105062333/SAT-Solver/README.md

 The Clauses.
 The clauses appear immediately after the problem line.
 The variables are assumed to be numbered from 1 up to n.
 It is not necessary that every variable appear in an instance.
 Each clause will be represented by a sequence of numbers, each separated by either a space, a tab, or a newline character.
 The non–negated version of a variable vi is represented by i; the negated version is represented by -i.

 Each clauses is terminated by the value 0.
 Unlike many formats that represent the end of a clause by a new–line character, this format allows clauses to be on multiple lines.

+Please read input from standard input.

+The input meets the following conditions:

+0<n<30000
+0<m<60000

+### Output
+Output sat if input is satisfiable, otherwise output unsat.